 The proposed increases compare with about 4 percent for families with employer-based policies.

-Under the health care law, regulators now are required to review any request for a rate increase of 10 percent or more; the requests are posted on a federal website, www.healthcare.gov,
+Under the health care law, regulators now are required to review any request for a rate increase of 10 percent or more; the requests are posted on a federal website, www.healthcare.gov, along with regulators' evaluations.

 The review process not only reveals the sharp disparity in the rates themselves, it also demonstrates the striking difference between places such as New York, one of the 37 states where legislatures have given regulators some authority to deny or roll back rates deemed excessive, and California, which is among the states that do not have that ability.